-You have no added administrative requirements and do not need to read the sections below if you:
+You have no added administrative requirements and can skip to the Upgrade Procedures if you:

 - Do not wish to configure VS Code as an IDE for RStudio Workbench

-- Are ok with RStudio Workbench's default locations for saving server state (true in most cases)
+- Are satisfied with RStudio Workbench's default locations for saving server state (true in most cases)

-If you do not meet one of the requirements above, relevant details are provided in the sections below.
+If you do not meet one or more of the requirements listed above, then complete the following sections.